NJAMHAA's Mission Statement

 It is the mission of NJAMHAA and the New Jersey Mental Health Institute (NJMHI), its related 501(c)3 of which it is the sole member, to bring training and technical assistance and education to members and staff of behavioral health and substance use disorder treatment organizations.
 Therefore, NJAMHAA and NJMHI pursue grants and other funding to support both organizations in meeting these goals.

 It is with full transparency that NJAMHAA and NJMHI have permission from their Boards to seek grant funding from a variety of federal, state and local government sources even if some member organizations are applying for the same funding opportunities.
-All members benefit from these funded projects and the increased revenues to NJAMHAA and NJMHI, which result in resources, training and technical assistance for all, enable NJAMHAA to keep any dues increases to only minimal amounts.
+All members benefit from these funded projects and the increased revenues to NJAMHAA and NJMHI, which result in resources, training and technical assistance for all, and enable NJAMHAA to keep any dues increases to only minimal amounts.